-The Buell Foundation currently invests more than $2 million per year in the early childhood councils across the state.
-Funding is provided in the following areas: infrastructure & systems building, workforce & professional development, quality improvement, increasing access to high-quality child care, and other direct services.
+The Buell Foundation currently invests more than $2 million per year in the early childhood councils across the state, supporting their infrastructure and systems building, as well as the direct services they provide.

 To learn more about the history and impact of Colorado’s Early Childhood Councils, please read Boots on the Ground: Advancing the Shared Vision for Colorado’s Children.

 Family Child Care Home Facility Improvement